mattno/rf2-all_vehicles/README.md

 ## Installation

 1. Download node and install.
-2. Place script ```all_vehicles.js``` anywhere you like (ensure you have write permissions though).
+2. Place the script ```all_vehicles.js``` anywhere you like (ensure you have write permissions though).
-3. Open a command prompt, create a shortcut, or whatever, and run the script using node.
+3. Open a command prompt and CD to the location of the script, create a shortcut, or whatever, and run the script using ```node```.

 ## Configuration

-A configuration file, ```all_vehecles.JSON```, placed in the same folder as the script can be used to tweak the process and set the location of your rFactor2 player directory and the strategy used to find same cars.
+A configuration file, ```all_vehicles.JSON```, placed in the same folder as the script can be used to tweak the process and set the location of your rFactor2 player directory and the strategy used to find same cars.

 ```
 {